 Passion Flowers are said to represent the crucifixion of Jesus Christ.
 There are five petals and five sepals on Passion Flowers.
 These represent the ten faithful apostles who stood by Jesus in the period leading up to the crucifixion.

 The Corona filaments that grow in a ring above the sepals and petals symbolize the crown of thorns.
-There are three stigmas that are said to represent the three nails that were used to hang Jesus on the cross.
+Three stigmas are said to represent the three nails that were used to hang Jesus on the cross.
 The five anthers represent the five wounds Jesus had when He was crucified.

-The maypop fruit that Passion Flowers produce is also significant to Christians.
-It symbolizes the world that Jesus left behind after He sacrificed Himself on the cross.
+The maypop fruit that passion flowers produce is also significant to Christians.
+It symbolizes the world Jesus left behind after He sacrificed Himself on the cross.
 Some don’t realize that Passion Flowers will eventually produce fruit if the flowers are left alone.

 This unexpected result is similar to the hope of a new world after the death of Jesus.
 It’s a beautiful testimony to the labor of love that Jesus had for the world, just as the labor of love the Passion Flower’s caregiver had while tirelessly taking care of the plant.